 · Campus location

-Laurier Brantford’s downtown campus means Law and Society students are very close to Brantford’s court and legal centres, providing many opportunities for learning beyond the classroom.
+Laurier's Brantford campus is located in the downtown core, which means that Law and Society students are very close to Brantford’s court and legal centres, providing many opportunities for learning beyond the classroom.

 · Unique programming and combination